a blog by Nolah Sleep...

 What Are the Potential Benefits of Lucid Dreaming?

 Common motivations for intentional lucid dreaming include wish fulfillment, problem-solving, overcoming fears, and emotional self-healing.
 Essentially, lucid dreaming gives you a sandbox version of your own life where you can play out different scenarios, decisions, and conversations.
 There may be therapeutic value to exploration in a realistic environment that doesn’t involve others or affect your physical body.
 It’s an experimental field, but there are specialists who use lucid dream induction in psychotherapy.

 In theory, learning how to lucid dream could also help people who have frequent nightmares.
-If you can control your dreams or know that their content can’t hurt you, for example if dream about terrorist attack, you may experience less stress and fear.
+If you can control your dreams or know that their content can’t hurt you—for example if dream about terrorist attacks or other distressing subjects—you may experience less stress and fear.

 Early research shows potential; a pilot study with 23 participants found that subjects who received lucid dreaming treatment reported fewer nightmares 12 weeks after intervention.
 However, a 2022 study exploring lucid dreaming as a nightmare intervention for patients with post-traumatic stress disorder found no improvement in nightmare frequency or PTSD symptoms.

 While intentional lucid dreaming has potential for self-exploration and healing, it does come with the risk of psychological distress, particularly among individuals with a history of dissociation or psychosis.

 Research at the Consciousness and Psychopathology Laboratory (Ben-Gurion University of the Negev) investigated these concerns.
 According to a 2018 article: